ijzerbroot/millennium/README.md

 Opinions may differ on this but it works for me!

 ## Word of warning

-**Keyboard layouts are quite personal and Millennium makes no ergonomic claims.**
+**Keyboard layouts are quite personal and Millennium or Workmod make no ergonomic claims.**
 If you are unsure whether trying an alternative keyboard layout such as this might give you Carpal tunnel syndrome or other negative side-effects, just don't do it.
 Use at your own risk.
 What works for me may be bad for you and you should certainly expect that any QWERTY-muscle memory that you had will be negatively affected.

-The layout proper:
+The layouts proper:

 Using angle mod (you type QWERTY C with your left index finger):
 ![Millennium Angle](https://github.com/ijzerbroot/millennium/blob/main/millennium-angle.png)

 Without angle mod (you type QWERTY C with your left middle finger):
 ![Millennium](https://github.com/ijzerbroot/millennium/blob/main/millennium.png)

 There is an alternative swap possible that will provide a more even load on the index fingers and makes the "my" and "sy" bigrams better.
 It may be preferable to some.